RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 which they will reject.
 Neither is it a channel selector available to every member of the public to use as they deem fit.
-As noted in the Pattern Instructions of the Eleventh Circuit, jurors in deciding the rights and liberties of their fellow citizens "must ... follow the law ... whether.... [they] agree with that law or not."
+As noted in the Pattern Instructions of the Eleventh Circuit, jurors in deciding the rights and liberties of their fellow citizens "must &hellip; follow the law whether &hellip; [they] agree with that law or not."

 Men and women in good faith may agree or disagree as to whether obscenity should be prohibited.
 They can argue that the obscenity